solar-wallet/solar-faq/docs/guide/06-multisignature.md

 1. Go to the relevant account and go to settings (click the “setting” icon on the top right corner on the account overview).
 2. Select "Manage Signers".
 3. Select "Add Co-Signer" (on desktop devices) or "signers" (on mobile devices) on the top right corner of the page.
-4. Add the public key of the co-signer and enter the number of required co-signers for every transaction under "Required signatures".
+4. Add the public key of the co-signer and enter the number of "required signatures" for every transaction.
 5. Select "Apply Changes" (desktop devices) or "Apply" (mobile devices) to confirm it.

 ![null](/images/blue-3.png)